Online Depth Psychotherapy

 Welcome

-Hello, I’m Andrew, an Art Psychotherapist informed by depth psychology, working online with individual adults across the UK.
-Thank you for coming to find out about my therapy practice, and how working together could be of benefit to you.
+Hello, I'm Andrew, a Psychotherapist informed by depth psychology, working online with individual adults across the UK.
+Thank you for taking the time to find out about my therapy practice.

-My experience is grounded in over 18 years of professional and personal engagement with these themes, including varied roles within mental health and social care services (including NHS), and running a private therapy practice — until recently mostly in person.
-I am also a visual artist, which informs my understanding of the deep relationship between creative processes and human life, and shapes the way I approach my wider therapeutic work.
+My experience is grounded in more than 18 years of professional and personal engagement with these themes, including roles within NHS, mental health, and social care services, alongside running a private psychotherapy practice.
+I am also a visual artist, and this continues to inform my understanding of imagination, creativity, and the relationship between inner life and the wider world.

 How to Contact Me and Make an Enquiry